tools-life/taskwiki/README.md

 Finally you might want to have a look at [the travis configuration](.travis.yml) and consider using a virtual machine or [Xvfb](https://www.x.org/releases/X11R7.6/doc/man/man1/Xvfb.1.xhtml).

+#### Known issues

+Timezone has to be set [explicitly](https://github.com/tbabej/taskwiki/issues/110) using the environment variable `TZ`.
+For example, before launching vim:

+    export TZ="Europe/Prague"